-In addition to the 17 areas that were supposed to meet the 1982 deadline but failed to do so, approximately forty ozone nonattainment areas had obtained deadline extensions prior to 1982.
+In addition to the 17 areas that were supposed to meet the 1982 deadline but failed to do so, approximately 40 ozone nonattainment areas had obtained deadline extensions prior to 1982.
 These areas were to have submitted SIPS in 1982 that would demonstrate attainment by 1987.
 EPA promulgated approvals and disapprovals for most of these SIPS in 1983 or 1984.
 Sanctions were imposed in some areas to spur correction of SIP deficiencies.
 In July of 1987, EPA proposed construction bans for 11 ozone nonattainment areas that still did not have adequate SIPS.

 Some progress has been made since 1977 in reducing emissions of VOCs, one of the two principal sets of precursors of ozone.
-Nationwide, estimated emissions of VOCs have decreased by about 10 percent over the last decade.
-The decline in VOC emissions is due primarily to a 30 percent decline in mobile source emissions, which has occurred because of significant reductions in vehicle emissions rates, despite a 25 percent increase in vehicle miles traveled.5 Stationary source VOC emissions have increased by about 3 percent since 1977.
+EPA estimates that nationwide, emissions of VOCs have decreased by about 10 percent over the last decade.
+The decline in VOC emissions is due primarily to a 30-percent decline in mobile source emissions, which has occurred because of significant reductions in vehicle emissions rates, despite a 25-percent increase in vehicle-miles traveled [4].
+Stationary source VOC emissions have increased by about 3 percent since 1977.

-Emissions of nitrogen oxides (NO_x, the other principal set of precursors of ozone) are estimated to have declined by less than two percent.6
+Emissions of nitrogen oxides (NOx, the other principal set of precursors of ozone) are estimated to have declined by less than 2 percent [4].

 Despite the progress that has been made in reducing VOC emissions, more than 60 areas still violate the current ozone standard.
-In November, EPA proposed a "post-1987" policy for addressing ozone and carbon monoxide nonattainment.
-Then, on December 11, 1987, Congress extended the deadline for attainment once again, this time to August, 1988.
+In November of 1987, EPA proposed a "post-1987" policy for addressing ozone and carbon monoxide nonattainment.
+Then, on December 11, 1987, Congress extended the deadline for attainment once again, this time to August 1988.
 The legislation precluded the imposition of the construction bans EPA had proposed in July.